microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 has.
 For example, Office Online will hide the file renaming UI if the :term:`UserCanRename` property is ``false``.
-However, Office Online expects that even if that UI were somehow made available to a user without appropriate permissions, the WOPI :ref:`RenameFile` request would fail since the host would determine the action was not permissable based on the :term:`access token` passed in the request.
+However, Office Online expects that even if that UI were somehow made available to a user without appropriate permissions, the WOPI :ref:`RenameFile` request would fail since the host would determine the action was not permissible based on the :term:`access token` passed in the request.

 Note that there is no property that indicates the user has permission to read/view a file.
 This is because Office Online expects that the host will respond to any WOPI request, including :ref:`CheckFileInfo`, with an